ServOKio/express-responsive-images-x/README.md

 ### №2

 You want to optimize your website using Google's new webp format, but some browsers still don't support this format.
 You can use direct conversion!
-Just specify which files can be converted in `convetableFileTypes` parameter and do something like this:
+Just specify which files can be converted in `convertableFileTypes` parameter and do something like this:
 ```html
 <picture>
    <source srcset="https://mysite.com/assets/img/image.png?as=webp" type="image/webp"/>